EvaGraceSmith/Reading-Notes/201/class-01.md

 Read the following sections of [JavaScript Basics: Start at “What is JavaScript?”](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics), read through “Comments” section.

 ## Compose a short poem describing how HTTP sends data between computers.
  * Client request
  * this is the best
  * Server responds
 * this is the bomb

 ## Describe how HTML, CSS, and JS files are “parsed” in the browser.
 They are parsed in this order:
 1. HTML
 2. CSS
-3 JS
+3. JS

 ## How can you find images to add to a Website?

 * Go to Google Images and search.
 * When you find the image you want, click on the image to get an enlarged view of it.
- *Right-click the image (Ctrl + click on a Mac), choose Save Image As…, and choose a safe place to save your image.
+* Right-click the image (Ctrl + click on a Mac), choose Save Image As…, and choose a safe place to save your image.
 Alternatively, copy the image's web address from your browser's address bar for later use.

 ## How do you create a String vs a Number in JavaScript?
 To signify that the value is a string, enclose it in single quote marks.	let myVariable = 'Bob';